 Everyone can sing

 This may be hard to accept, but it is true.
 Singing uses the very same vocal mechanism that lets you giggle, wail, grunt, laugh, cry, and speak, so if you can do those things, you can sing!
-I believe it is a mindset that keeps some people from believing they can sing.
-Our culture doesn’t include daily opportunity to play music or sing together, so singing feels more like a special thing, rather than something normal and natural.
-Some people were told when they were young that they couldn’t sing; others did not grow up in a home where music-making was a regular family activity.
-These factors can be the root of a current belief that they can't sing.
+It is a mindset that keeps some people from believing they can sing.
+Some people were told when they were young that they couldn’t sing; this is often the root of their current belief.
 It’s not true!
-It is this lack of constant exposure, and to some extent training, and especially belief, that divides 'singers' from 'non-singers'.
+It is this belief, and to some extent training, that divides 'singers' from 'non-singers'.
 In some cultures singing is an integral part of daily activities and rituals.
 People in these cultures don’t say “I can’t sing.”
 They just sing!
-We are not so genetically different from people in these cultures, so it must be environment that makes the difference.
-I encourage students to own their innate capacity to sing and create music.
+We are not so genetically different from these people, so it must be environment that makes the difference.
+I encourage students to suspend disbelief and to own their innate capacity to sing and create music.
 It’s too fun to leave to others!

 Aren’t people just born with a beautiful voice or not?

 I would say everyone is born with a uniquely beautiful voice!
 And yes, as in anything in life, some things come more easily to some people than to others.
-Not everyone can play basketball like Michael Jordan or tennis like Venus Williams, but that doesn’t stop people from playing – and enjoying - these sports!
+Not everyone can play tennis as beautifully as Roger Federer, but that doesn’t stop people from playing – and enjoying - the game!
 Athletes, both professional and amateur, work hard to maximize their talents.
-It’s the same with singing - with effort, passion, patience and persistence everyone can build on and improve their singing.
+So do instrumental musicians.
+It’s the same with singing - with effort, passion, patience and persistence anyone can develop their singing abilities, including the beauty of the voice.
 If you already sing a lot, formal study will help you improve.
 If you struggle with some aspect of singing, lessons will help.
 Music is in us all and study will increase your capacity.